NureniJamiu/NureniJamiu/README.md

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [nurenijamiu951@gmail.com](mailto:nurenijamiu951@gmail.com)
-* 🧠  I'm learning PHP and Laravel as a framework
+* 🧠  I'm currently learning PHP for Backend development.
-* 🤝  I'm open to collaborating on Interesting projects
+* 🤝  I'm open to collaborating as a freelancer on Interesting projects.
-* ⚡  I have two nicknames— "Atom", when I'm a tech person and "Penocrat", when shackled to the fetters of my pen.
+* ⚡  Fun fact: I identify as two personalities- "Atom", when I'm a tech person and "Penocrat", when shackled to the fetters of my pen.

 ### Skills